Cloudxtreme/lita-github-web-hooks-core/README.md

 ## Usage

+1. Subclass the HookReceiver Handler class to create something you can mount at a path with http.post and register with Lita
 1. Define a listener, choosing which listener class to inherit from.
 1. Override the act method in a manner of your choosing, making sure to write a test!
-1. Register your listener with the configuration object
+1. Register each listener class that you'd like to activate with the Configuration object

 ## Configuration